ksu-cs-textbooks/cis400/content/D-milestones/05-class-library-milestone-3.md

 All entrees, drinks, and sides will need to implement this interface.

 #### Inheritance and Interfaces
-With your new interface adn base classes, you will need to refactor your existing classes to ensure:
+With your new interface and base classes, you will need to refactor your existing classes to ensure:

 * All entrees inherit `Entree`
 * All sides inherit `Side`